Skip to content

 We've built operational systems that are still running the way they were designed to.

-The field notes below are from systems we designed and built — not inherited.
-Each one was commissioned for the team that runs it, not just the team that built it.
+The field notes below are from real engagements — designed and built for the teams that run them, not just the teams that built them.

-Remote telemetry network nodes across flood monitoring sites
+Flood monitoring telemetry network across distributed field sites

 Environmental monitoring